Photo: IWMI Flickr Photos

 Our work

 Our work integrates climate science with legal research and practice.
-We are embedded in a large close-knit network of scientists around the world at the cutting edge of this field and actively collaborate with scientists from a range of different disciplines.
+We actively collaborate with scientists from a range of different disciplines.
 Our research has identified current and potential barriers to, and opportunities for, using the latest scientific evidence in courts.

 The growth in legal action around climate change offers opportunities to accelerate the transition to a net-zero economy but the financial implications of climate litigation remain poorly understood.
 We work with regulators, private-sector actors and leading academics across the University of Oxford and beyond to assess, quantify, and reveal the materiality of these risks.